Yifu-Tian/Yifu-Tian/README.md

 I am also a **Uploader** in Bilibili, where I upload videos about my research.
 My goal is to record my academic growth.
 Feel free to watch [here](https://space.bilibili.com/443271409?spm_id_from=333.1007.0.0).

-🙌 Interests: Learning-based planning, motion planning, and diffusion model.
+🙌 Interests: Path planning, robot learning, and diffusion model.

 😃 Miscs: Hiking, Gym, Reading(history), **League of Legends**.